interacto/interacto-javafx/malai-example/org.malai.example.javafx.drawingEditor/README.txt

 Packages:

 'draw': the main class.
-'action': the GUI commands (the actions) that users can produce while interacting with the GUI.
+'command': the GUI commands that users can produce while interacting with the GUI.
-'instrument': the controllers/presenters/... that receives events from the GUI and that transform them into actions 'model': the model of the app.
-Knows nothing about the view, the instruments, and the actions 'view': the JavaFX view
+'instrument': the controllers/presenters/... that receives events from the GUI and that transform them into commands 'model': the model of the app.
+Knows nothing about the view, the instruments, and the commands 'view': the JavaFX view